ofekp/imat/README.md

 # Creating a new H5PY dataset

 While not a requirement, performing this step will greately improve training times.
-If you wish to skip this step, remeber to use `--h5py-dataset false` when training.
+If you wish to skip this step, remember to use `--h5py-dataset false` when training.

 # Default setting